-What makes the Lucy Skeleton so fascinating is how well preserved it is; artifacts dating so far back are rarely more than just fragments.
-However in the case of the Lucy Skeleton, ribs, skull and spine pieces were found intact.
+Learn more about the history of human evolution through the Lucy Skeleton, a rare artefact discovered in Ethiopia in 1974.
+Today, the magnificent bone fragments are preserved at the National Museum of Ethiopia and a detailed replica is on display.
+What makes the Lucy Skeleton so fascinating is how well preserved it is.
+Artifacts dating so far back are rarely more than just fragments.
+However, in this case, the ribs, skull and spine pieces were found intact.
 Reconstructing the bones led to a wealth of scientific studies that have helped shape our understanding of our evolutionary ancestors.

-Evolution revealed in the skeletonDuring a survey led by French Geologist Maurice Taieb of the Hadar region in 1974, American anthropologist Don Johanson uncovered the upper end of a shinbone, and then a femur.
+Evolution revealed in the skeletonDuring a survey led by the French Geologist, Maurice Taieb, of the Hadar region in 1974, American anthropologist Don Johanson uncovered the upper end of a shinbone and then a femur.
 The pieces were evidence of an upright walking hominid more than three million years old.
-Lucy was discovered just 2 km from that site - the most complete skeleton dating from that period ever found until the unearthing of "Ardi" in 1992.
-It's estimated the Lucy skeleton is either a direct human ancestor or evolutionarily close.
-Reconstructions of the skeleton have revealed Lucy was roughly 3 feet 7 inches tall and weighed 29 kilograms, with a small skull capacity more closely resembling that of an ape rather than a modern day human.
+Lucy was discovered just 2 km from the Hadar site and is the most complete skeleton, dating from that period, ever found until the unearthing of Ardi in 1992.

+Human or ape ancestorIt is estimated that Lucy is either a direct human ancestor or evolutionarily close.
+Reconstructions of the skeleton have revealed Lucy was just above 1 meter tall and weighed 29 kilograms, with a small skull capacity more closely resembling that of an ape rather than a modern day human.

 From the Radisson Blu Hotel in Addis Ababa you are never far from the city’s attractions and the Lucy Skeleton is definitely worth a visit.